 - Line of credit: Unsecured cards let you buy things you otherwise wouldn’t be able to afford by extending a line of credit.
 Your credit card company serves as a lender, allowing you to pay off debt over time.

 - Building credit: Conscientious use of any type of credit card will positively impact your credit score, giving you more options when it comes to financing, including business loans for small business.
+Many small business credit cards report to business credit, which can help you build business credit.
+(Here’s a list of how major credit card issuers report.)

 How To Apply for a Secured Business Credit Card